gcholette/Forecast/README.md

 Fetch and aggregate data from various meteorological sources to estimate an hourly forecast (Unfinished).

+Only tested inside docker because of the hassle of installing pygrib.

 Currently working on support for GEPS and RDPS analysis (from [CMC](https://weather.gc.ca/mainmenu/modelling_menu_e.html)).

 Working sources: CMC HRDPS